Mobile ERP case studies you can learn from

 The company engaged a professional mobile developer to ensure that a proper set of operational goals were established.
 Subsequently, the following solutions were developed and delivered to the company:

-• Mobile shopping cart – this capability allowed users to select and purchase items on-demand.
+- Mobile shopping cart – allowed users to select and purchase items on demand.

-• Mobile product search – this capability enabled users to do targeted lookups related to specific items from larger catalog products.
+- Mobile product search – enabled targeted lookups of specific items from larger catalog products.

-• Mobile payment – this capability enabled customers to securely pay for purchases.
+- Mobile payment – enabled customers to securely pay for purchases.

-• Mobile product ship and track – this capability enabled customers to manage inbound products while allowing the company to maintain active transaction tracking in order to resolve any delivery issues.
+- Mobile product ship and track – enabled customers to manage inbound products and allowed the company to maintain active transaction tracking.

-• Wish list– this capability allowed users to bookmark selected items for future purchase.
+- Wish list– allowed users to bookmark selected items for future purchase.

-• Direct support – this capability afforded customers to contact the company’s service center regarding issues or defects, and also afforded the customer a 24/7 hotline enhanced with live chat.
+- Direct support – provided customers access to a 24/7 hotline with live chat.

 Results